Stay in Touch

 Buying stocks for your kids as a parent can be easy, but may be challenging otherwise.
 If you are not the parent, consider giving a monetary gift for the child to the parents through Greatest Gift and suggest using the gift funds to purchase stocks for the kid.

-As the parent, set up an investment account for your kid.
+As the parent, set up an investment account for your kid with your preferred financial institution.
 To make sure your child actually owns the stock and the account, set up the account as a Custodial Account.

 Next, fund the account.
 Finally, use the funding in the account to purchase a kid-friendly stock.